Inspiration and Lessons From My Journey Into the CBD Industry

 There are little hiccups you’ll experience along the way that you would have no idea to anticipate.
 For instance, our Fort Collins storefront probably wouldn’t have been cash and check only the first three weeks we were open if we had sought proper guidance.
 However, as first-timers, we didn’t realize we might have merchant processing issues.
 But, you live and you learn!

 It also takes humility to accept that you just can’t do things alone.
 This business started with the store, and I was in over my head!
 If it weren’t for my daughter helping me that summer, Joy Organics wouldn’t have gotten off the ground in the way that it did.
 Eight months later and we’re still learning every day that we can’t do everything ourselves!
 Now knee-deep into our endeavors, we’re learning to ease up a bit and allow the right people on board who will protect our brand and vision.
+We also recently achieved USDA organic certification for our tinctures and Jarred salves.
+We’re always striving to be better at Joy Organics!

 The second point I want to touch on is courage.
 There comes a point when you have to just step out.
 You tell yourself, “here’s your dream,” and you have to start walking towards it.